 My father stopped crying and instead began shivering.
 He opened his eyes and looked up to see the specter.
-He almost fell backwards in fear.
+He almost fell backward in fear.

 The ghost of my mother reached out and began choking my father.
 His face went from red to blue before my mom stopped.
 He fell to the ground and vigorously gasped for air.
 I couldn’t bring myself to lend a helping hand.
 I was stuck in a petrified state.

-With my eyes closed, I remembered the song my dad sang.
-I started humming it to myself and just like that, I calmed down.
+With eyes shut, I remembered the song my dad sang.
+I started humming it to myself, and just like that, I calmed down.
 The world around me became quiet.
-All I could think about was the song.
+All I could think about was the song; that beautiful tune.

 Memories of my parents came through the floodgates as I hummed.
 Tears rolled down my cheeks.
 I couldn’t help but fall apart.
 What had my childhood become?
 Where was I to go from there?

 In the coming months, the investigation came to an end.
-Cause of death was never determined, but that doesn’t mean there were no answers found.
+The true cause of my father’s death was never determined, but that doesn’t mean there were no answers found.
 My mother’s body was discovered buried beneath creek.
 My father’s axe was determined to be the murder weapon.
-One of the theories floating around the town was that my dad was the jealous type.
+One of the theories floating around town was that my dad was the jealous type.
 They think he convinced himself my mom was having an affair and then lost his marbles.
 Feeling guilty, he moved us out near the dump-site so we could be closer to her.